PSLmodels/Tax-Calculator/timer/README.md

 --------------
 Using the time_it.py file:
 --------------
+The script can be ran by calling:  `python time_it.py`

-This script prints the average time for each function, when the `run()` method is called 5 times, disregarding the time it takes to compile the `@jit` functions.
+This will print the average time for each function, calling the `run()` method 5 times and disregarding the time it takes to compile the `@jit` functions.
 It does not save the results into a csv file, so it is much quicker for strictly timing usage.

 --------------